-Students who have specific learning difficulties (such as dyslexia or dyspraxia) frequently qualify for special examination and assessment arrangements.
-Such arrangements most commonly include being allowed extra time in which to complete examinations and timed assessments, and not being penalised for poor spelling, grammar or awkward sentence structure in examinations and in coursework where appropriate.
+Students who have specific learning difficulties (such as dyslexia or dyspraxia) often qualify for special examination and assessment arrangements.
+Such arrangements most commonly include being allowed extra time in which to complete examinations and timed assessments, and not being penalised for poor spelling, grammar or awkward sentence structure in examinations and in coursework, where appropriate.
 In some cases, students who have specific learning difficulties may also be entitled to use a computer, amanuensis (scribe) or reader in examinations.

 If you have (or think you may have) specific learning difficulties, and would like to be considered for special examination and assessment arrangements, then please follow the guidelines given below.

 If you have already been formally diagnosed as having specific learning difficulties